Bulk leach extractable gold

-Bulk leach extractable gold, more commonly shortened to BLEG, is a geochemical sampling/analysis tool used during exploration for gold.
-It was developed in the early 1980s to address concerns relating to the accurately measuring fine grained gold, and dealing with problems associated with sample heterogeneity.
+Bulk leach extractable gold (BLEG) is a geochemical sampling and analytical technique used in gold exploration.
+In comparative studies with fire assay methods, it has been shown to improve the detection of low-level gold in large, representative samples and to reduce analytical variability associated with sample heterogeneity and the nugget effect.

+It is broadly contemporaneous with other modern geochemical analytical techniques including aqua regia digestion, X-ray fluorescence spectroscopy, and laser ablation.

 Analysis

 A large quantity of sample (between 2 and 5 kg) is digested or leached with cold sodium cyanide (NaCN) solution (generally 0.1% NaCN), for one to several days (depending on the assay laboratory involved).
 The gold is dissolved through its formation of a cyanide complex, which is concentrated through the solvent exchange process into an organic solvent and subsequently analyzed.
 The use of large sample weights and solvent extraction enables low detection limits, as low as 0.1 ppb.
 The digest is analyzed for Au (0.01 ppb), Cu (0.01 ppm), Ag (0.5 ppb), and depending on situations, for other elements.
 However, gold values in BLEG are lower than total assays such as those of fire assays, as it analyzes only the fine grained gold fraction and largely ignores coarser and nuggety gold.

 If the need arises, a separate split of the original sample is used for pathfinder elements.